The Science of Nitrate

 Partial water changes reduce nitrates.
 Other rechargeable filtration material is also available.

-A new freshwater aquarium will not immediately have the right balance of bacteria, and ammonia will build up.
-It may surge to 6 ppm (mg/L) or more, and then fall rapidly as the biological filter becomes established.
-The ammonia will be converted to nitrite (also toxic), then to nitrate.
+In a new freshwater aquarium, the nitrite level may surge to 10 ppm (mg/L) or more, and then fall rapidly as the biological filter becomes established.
+The nitrite will be converted to nitrate.
 This process may take several weeks.
-In an established aquarium, the ammonia level should always remain at 0 ppm (mg/L).
-However, as with any natural process, imbalances can occur..
-Over feeding and keeping too many fish in the aquarium will also cause an ammonia problem.
+In an established aquarium, the nitrite level should always remain at 0 ppm (mg/L).
+The presence of nitrite indicates possible over-feeding, too many fish, or inadequate biological filtration

 Unique, transparent dome allows clear view of contents.
 Includes all tests required to test the nitrogen cycle.
 Test water six different ways to protect tropical fish from dangerous water conditions.
 Easy to use.